35 Sights in Pompei, Italy (with Map and Images)

 Wikipedia: Shrine of the Virgin of the Rosary of Pompei (EN)

-The Forum of Pompeii is a Roman forum, buried by the eruption of Mount Vesuvius in 79 and found as a result of the archaeological excavations of ancient Pompeii.
+The Forum of Pompeii is a Roman forum, buried by the eruption of Vesuvius in 79 and found following the archaeological excavations of ancient Pompeii.
 The structure was the main square of the city and represented the political, economic and religious center in which demonstrations, commercial negotiations and debates took place; It is, of its kind, one of the best preserved of the ancient Italic cities.

-The house of the Dioscuri is a house from the Roman era, buried by the eruption of Vesuvius in 79 and found as a result of the archaeological excavations of ancient Pompeii: it is one of the largest and best decorated houses in the city and owes its name to a painting located at the entrance, depicting the Dioscuri Castor and Pollux, now preserved at the National Archaeological Museum of Naples.
+The House of the Dioscuri is a Roman house, buried by the eruption of Vesuvius in 79 and found following the archaeological excavations of ancient Pompeii: it is one of the largest and best decorated houses in the city and owes its name to a painting located at the entrance, depicting the Dioscuri Castor and Pollux, now preserved in the National Archaeological Museum of Naples.

 The Macellum of Pompeii was located on the Forum and as the provision market of Pompeii was one of the focal points of the ancient city.
 The building was constructed in several phases.
 When the earthquake of 62 AD destroyed large parts of Pompeii, the Macellum was also damaged.
 Archeological excavations in the modern era have revealed a building that had still not been fully repaired by the time of the eruption of Mount Vesuvius in 79 AD.